Mean Field Optimization Problem Regularized by Fisher Information: Gradient Flow with Relative Entropy

 \section{Gradient Flow with Relative Entropy}

 Let $p^h_i$ be defined in \cref{eq:discrete GD}.
-The proof of Theorem~\ref{thm:gradientflow} essentially relies on applying Arzela--Ascoli Theorem to the (continuous interpolation of) family $((t,x)\mapsto p^h_{\lfloor t/h\rfloor}(x))_{h>0}.$ To this end, we need to ensure equicontinuity and boundedness in the two subsequent sections.
-In the sequel, we fix a time horizon $T<\infty$ and we denote by $N_h:=[T/h]$.
-Additionally, \(C,c > 0\) stand for a big and a small constant respectively, independent of \(h,i,j,k,\ell\) with the restriction that \(i,j,k,\ell \leq N_h\), which may change from line to line.
+The proof of Theorem~\ref{thm:gradientflow} essentially relies on applying Arzel\`a--Ascoli Theorem to the family $((t,x)\mapsto p^h_{\lfloor t/h\rfloor}(x))_{h>0}.$ To this end, we need to ensure equicontinuity and boundedness in the two subsequent sections.
+In the sequel, we fix a time horizon $T<\infty$ and we denote by $N_h:=\lfloor T/h\rfloor$.